kellymitok/LearnGit/README.md

 # LearnGit
-Repository to test how we lean Git and GitHub
+Repository to test how we learn Git and GitHub

+We do this in R-Club in earlu 2024